 Few words from the Editor-in-Chief

-Students want to grasp both: theoretical knowledge and also the practical models used in Social Work.
-And it is our obligation to present and help students understand the Theory of Social Work as well as showing them how to use these theoretical findings in evaluating the current social situation, setting the right goals and planning their projects.
+Students want to grasp both: theoretical knowledge and also the practical models used in Social Work and Health Care.
+And it is our obligation to present and help students understand the Theory of Social Work as well as showing them how to use these theoretical knowledge in evaluating the current social situation, setting the right goals and planning their projects.

 This is a multi-dimensional process including integration on many levels.
-Students must respect client’s individuality, value the social work and ethics.
+Students must respect client’s individuality, value the social work, morale and ethics.
 They must be attentive to their client’s problems and do their best in applying their theoretical knowledge into practice.

 It is a challenge to deliver all this to our students.
 That is also why we have decided to start publishing our journal.
 We prefer to use the term ‘Clinical Social Work’ rather than Social Work even though the second term mentioned is more common.
 There is some tension in the profession of a Social Worker coming from the incongruity about the aim of the actual Social Work Practice.
 The question is whether its mission is a global change of society or an individual change within families.
 What we can agree on, is that our commitment is to help people reducing and solving the problems which result from their unfortunate social conditions.
 We believe that it is not only our professional but also ethical responsibility to provide therapeutic help to individuals and families whose lives have been marked with serious social difficulties.